Each exercise has 3 difficulty levels: novice 🧩, apprentice 🧩🧩, expert 🧩🧩🧩.

 The last common ancestor (or most recent common ancestor) is the most recent ancestor that two species

-have in common in the tree of evolution.
+have in common in the evolutionary tree.

 Click on the last common ancestor of and .